1. Home

 1. Analyze your energy habits at home.
 This includes quantifying the electricity you use and pay for, finding ways to reduce consumption, and predicting how things may change in the future.

 2. Choose a lease with a solar production guarantee and an estimated energy output in writing.
-This will help ensure your solar panel system performs as advertised and delivers the value promised by your installer.
+This will help ensure the solar panel system performs as advertised and delivers the value promised by your installer.

 3. Consider multiple lease agreements and compare those options with proposals for solar ownership.
 If your primary goal is to save money, this step is critical to determine the best way to install a new solar system on your home.